• Skip to primary navigation

 Gastronotherapy » Recipes » Gluten Free

-Easy, buttery, and creamy red skin mashed potatoes with garlic is a quick and rustic side dish that will be a welcomed addition at any table.
+Easy, buttery, and creamy garlic red skin mashed potatoes is a quick and rustic side dish that will be a welcomed addition at any table.
+In this homemade recipe, we leave the skin on for more flavor, texture, and nutrition.
 Just 5 simple ingredients and ready in 20 minutes!

-Using red skin potatoes makes the creamiest mashed potatoes, while still looking rustic and beautiful.
-They're also fantastic roasted, like in my roasted red skin potatoes with chimichurri.
+Because of their higher moisture content, red potatoes make the creamiest mashed potatoes, while still looking rustic and beautiful.
+They're also fantastic roasted, like in my chimichurri potatoes.

 Garlic butter and half & half is added to make extra smooth and fluffy mashed potatoes, while also deepening the flavor.
 We then add chives at the end for freshness and a pop of color.

-These potatoes are rich and buttery, garlicky, and oh-so-satisfying – they'll be the hit at any Thanksgiving table.
+This rustic mashed red skin potatoes recipe is rich and buttery, garlicky, and oh-so-satisfying – it'll be the hit at any Thanksgiving table, just like this vegetarian mushroom stuffing and stuffed squash recipe.

 Jump to: